mirceaulinic/mirceaulinic.github.io/_posts/2018-08-10-network-automation-at-scale.md

 A more dynamic example
 ----------------------

-While the above is sufficient to understand the concept is certainly not the way to go.
+While the above is sufficient to understand the concept, I wouldn't say it the way to go.
 First of all, you might want a smarter way to have the Pillar available everywhere than a static Top file.
 Secondly, the Pillar file itself doesn't scale when it's static.
 A good solution is having a single Pillar SLS (surely, an [External Pillar](https://docs.saltstack.com/en/latest/topics/development/external_pillars.html)